 Early birds, script-chasers, workshop-watchers and culture vultures already know: Fertile Ground Festival is where you go to see Portland’s newest performance works first.

-Produced by the nonprofit Portland Area Theater Alliance (PATA), this annual festival returns Jan.
-18–Jan.
-28, 2018.
+Produced by the nonprofit Portland Area Theater Alliance (PATA), this annual festival returns every January.
 Fertile Ground is distinct from other cities’ “fringe” fests in two important regards: 1) It only features local producers, and 2) it’s non-juried, waving creators through an open door to access the critics they value most: audiences.

 If you like your performance arts like your produce — locally sourced and partially raw — then you’re sure to enjoy Fertile Ground’s bounty.
 A festival pass for access to the full 11-day festival is $50 and can be purchased on their website.